Where and How an End User's Content is Stored

 Glean's internal InfoSec team is made up of the individuals listed above as well as several senior engineers.
 Membership of the InfoSec team is completely voluntary and is an additional role.
 The InfoSec team has a dedicated internal channel where it regularly discusses information security topics and monitors the changing threat landscape.
 It also helps to organize internal Security Hack Days and creates awareness content for colleagues.
 The team meets on a quarterly basis.

-Glean's Board of Directors is accountable for data security at Glean.
+Glean's Board of Directors are accountable for data security at Glean.

 7. Responsibilities of Glean colleagues and security training